jeffskinnerbox/blog/content/ideas/using-vagrant-docker-and-ansible.md

 vagrant plugin install vagrant-cachier
 ```

-Also recommened to clear this problem - <https://github.com/fgrehm/vagrant-cachier/issues/175>
+Also recommended to clear this problem - <https://github.com/fgrehm/vagrant-cachier/issues/175>

   if Vagrant.has_plugin?("vagrant-cachier")
     config.cache.scope = :machine